FuelLabs/fuel-core/docs/developers/debugging.md

 thread 'main' panicked at 'source slice length (64) does not match destination slice length (32)', <>/.cargo/registry/src/index.crates.io-6f17d22bba15001f/fuel-types-0.36.0/src/array_types.rs:389:16
 ```

 There are some circumstances under which the client may encounter a fatal or unexpected state, and execution panics.
 A common reason may be that the database schema was created from an older version of the client codebase.
 This can happen when switching between codebase versions (e.g., `git checkout ..`) with different database schemas.
 In this case, users can remove the database using `rm -rf ~/.fuel/db` (specifying the exact path to the Fuel database as necessary) and try again.
+If users continue to experience database errors due to RocksDB, they can opt to use an in-memory database instead by passing `--db-type in-memory`.

 ## Recommended IDEs